remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 #### Finishing Up

 We've now got all the building blocks we need for building a full backend API for a full web application, assuming our backend is getting data from third-party APIs.
-But most applications need some sort of data, so, for our final piece, let's explore how to add that.
+But most applications need a way to store some sort of data, so, for our final piece, let's explore how to add that.

 ### DynamoDB